Rightpoint/RaisinToast/README.md

 RaisinToast provides a messaging window layer and a default "toast" view controller, ideal for presenting errors, warnings and feedback throughout your app.

+RaisinToast is simple to configure and minimizes the amount of notification code you have to add to your app to get consistent app-wide messaging.

+After the initial setup if you want to customize the style of your messaging you don't have to touch any of the View Controllers where you present messages - just point the app delegate to your new RZErrorMessagingViewController subclass and the whole app gets a facelift.

 ![RaisinToast in action](https://github.com/Raizlabs/RaisinToast/blob/master/Example/raisin-toast-6plus.gif "RaisinToast Demo Project")

 ## Installation